vindia/mailchimp_sync/README.md

 `username` | **Yes**  | The user's user name.
 If none is supplied, this will be generated from the email address.
 `title`    | No       | The user's title, e.g. _Vice President of Engineering_
 `groups`   | No       | A comma separated list of groups a user should be added to.
 When left empty, the user will not be added to any specific groups.
-`active`   | Yes      | Whether the user is active or not.
+`active`   | **Yes**  | Whether the user is active or not.
 Should be either true or false.

 ## Running it

     $ bundle install
     $ ruby mailchimp_sync.rb [/path/to/users.csv]

-The `/path/to/users.csv' argument is optional.
+The `/path/to/users.csv` argument is optional.
+If not supplied, the script will try to use a `users.csv` in the script root.